 Africa’s fastest growing displacement crisis

-Almost seven years of violent conflict involving the group commonly known as Boko Haram and military operations to counter them has led to a devastating humanitarian crisis in the Lake Chad Basin region of West Africa.
+Almost nine years of violent conflict involving the group commonly known as Boko Haram and military operations to counter them has led to a devastating humanitarian crisis in the Lake Chad Basin region of West Africa.

-Originating in Nigeria, the violence has spread across borders into neighboring Niger, Chad and Cameroon forcing over 2.6 million people to flee their homes, abandon their farms and land.
 This is Africa’s fastest growing displacement crisis, with alarming levels of sexual violence, human rights abuses and forced recruitment, even of young children.

 Forced to flee, now facing hunger, malnutrition and disease

 The conflict has devastated food production and led to the wholesale destruction of entire villages, roads, water sources, health facilities and schools.
-In some affected areas in the region this is the third year without a harvest and food prices are soaring in the markets.
+In some affected areas in the region, this is the third year without a harvest and food prices are soaring in the markets.

 In Niger, we are installing water systems to make sure people have clean water to drink and distributing essential items such as cooking pots, buckets and water purifying tablets.
 We are providing food assistance and support to income generating activities for IDPs and refugees.